VanillaGorilla2/ITSteering/README.md

 - has 2 different priviledges: admin and user,
 - admin priviledge has 3 functionalities:

-  - allows to delete chosen project from the list and the database,
+  1. allows to delete chosen project from the list and the database,
-  - allows to edit chosen project at will. -
+  2. allows to edit chosen project at will,
+  3. can scroll through all the projects.

-- user priviledge has
+- user priviledge has 2 functionalities:

+  1. can create a new project,
+  2. can scroll through all the projects.

 ## Getting started